benkiefer/maven-helper-script/README.md

     m ci parent ci d

-All you need is a simple YAML file call "m.yml" with contents like the one below will get you on your way.
+All you need is a simple YAML file call "m.yml" with contents like the one below in your top level maven project directory.

     mappings:
       p: parent